sisoe24/Nuke-Tools/README.md

 ## 1.1.
 Features

-- Execute Nuke code from a local network machine within Visual Studio Code.
-- View Nuke execution output in Visual Studio Code.
+- Execute code and view the Nuke execution output in Visual Studio Code
 - No configuration is required when using the extension on the same machine.
 Simply run NukeServerSocket within Nuke.
 - Provides BlinkScript support.
 - Provides Nuke/Hiero Python stubs for auto-complete suggestions.